 Health Insurance Marketplace Updates

-Time is running out to buy your 2014 health insurance policy!
-Open Enrollment for individual health plans ends on March 31st.
-If you fail to enroll in a qualified health plan by March 31, 2014, you may have to pay a penalty on your 2014 federal taxes.
-Contact RealCare, the e California Association of REALTORS’® exclusively endorsed insurance broker, to discuss your health insurance options.
+Open Enrollment for individual health plans ended on March 31st.
+If you failed to enroll in a qualified health plan by March 31, 2014, you may have to pay a penalty on your 2014 federal taxes.
+Contact RealCare, the California Association of REALTORS’® exclusively endorsed insurance broker, to discuss your health insurance options.
 Most of our web page visitors are affiliated with the California Association of REALTORS®.
 As a C.A.R. member, you have several options available to you for health insurance.
 Each is outlined below.
-If you are not a C.A.R. member, you will not be able to enroll in the C.A.R. group health plan, but you are eligible for Options 2 & 3, the individual and Covered California plans.
+If you are not a C.A.R. member, you will not be able to enroll in the C.A.R. group health plan, but may qualify for other options.

 OPTION 1: C.A.R.
 Group Health Plans